bradintheusa/emulator_test/README.md

-# Firebase emaulator and physical android device.
+# Firebase Emulator and Physical Android Device.

 I spent a lot of time getting a physical android device to work with the firestore emulator.
 This repository has a working example.

-The solution is to use your ip addrees in firebase.json
+The solution is to use your ip address in firebase.json

 ```
   "emulators": {